bluescan/dyndns46/README.md

 * normal : Includes minimal as well as logging logging when no update was required.
 * full : Includes normal in addition to details like printing the cURL commands that were issued.

-To see a description of the options run `TacitDynDns --help` in a console.
+To see a description of the options run `DynDns46 --help` in a console.

 # build instructions